 Bassett is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Bassett is a city of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Bassett who work in sales jobs (12.95%), management occupations (12.62%), and office and administrative support (10.03%).

-The overall education level of Bassett is somewhat higher than in the average US city of 21.84%: 26.17% of adults 25 and older in the city have at least a bachelor's degree.
+The percentage of people in Bassett who are college-educated is somewhat higher than the average US community of 21.84%: 26.17% of adults in Bassett have at least a bachelor's degree.

 The per capita income in Bassett in 2022 was $36,484, which is upper middle income relative to Nebraska and the nation.
 This equates to an annual income of $145,936 for a family of four.
 However, Bassett contains both very wealthy and poor people as well.